 In some situations, one parent may feel the formula does not treat them fairly.
 This may be if they are self-employed or own their own business.
 If a party’s income is not consistent on a year-to-year basis, a party may be able to argue to pay less in child support, or be paid more.
 In these situations, it is especially important to seek the help of an experienced family law attorney.

 Providing Attentive Service And Client Education For 25 Years

 Child support takes a number of factors into account, and it’s important to know what to expect when it comes to your own circumstances.

-With over 20 years of experience in family law, lawyer Denis M. Gravel is dedicated to providing results-oriented legal guidance for his clients.
-To schedule a free initial consultation at our firm in Gurnee, call 847-855-8447.
+With over 25 years of experience in family law, lawyer Denis M. Gravel is dedicated to providing results-oriented legal guidance for his clients.
+To schedule a initial consultations at no charge at our firm in Gurnee, call 847-855-8447.
 You can also reach us online.